 Cinnamon

 A 2018 mouse study found that cinnamon supplementation may improve insulin resistance and may be a potential therapeutic agent for the treatment of PCOS.
-In a 2014 human study, involving 45 women with PCOS, cinnamon supplementation improved menstrual cyclicality.
-We are still in need of larger human studies to know its efficacy in the treatment of PCOS symptoms.
+Moreover, a 2014 human study involving 45 women with PCOS found that cinnamon supplementation improved menstrual cyclicality.
+We are still in need of larger human studies to know the efficacy of cinnamon supplementation in the treatment of PCOS symptoms.

 Turmeric